Article updated: October 22, 2021

 A conversation can be locked to an agent in one of two ways:

-- Manual locking: A conversation is locked by the first agent to view the conversation by selecting it in the queue, or having it auto-assigned to them.
+- Manual locking - A conversation is locked by the first agent to selecting it in the queue or it auto-assigned to them.

 Lock release methods

 Locking is released in one of the following ways:

 - When the agent to whom the conversation is locked clicks away from that conversation to a different conversation.

 - When another agent steals the conversation.

 Conversations are passed to virtual agents based on certain triggers.
 These triggers could be at the start of a conversation with an Inception virtual agent or when a human agent manually transfers a conversation to a Delegation virtual agent.